sebmaz93/pizza_restaurant_microservices/readme.md

 This project demonstrates a microservices-based architecture for a pizza restaurant that uses RabbitMQ for communication between the services.
 ## Architecture

-The application consists of the following microservices:
+The application consists of the following (8) microservices:

+- Restaurant Service (main)
 - 2 Dough Chef Services
 - 3 Topping Chef Services
 - Oven Service
 - 2 Waiter Services
+- Reporter Service
+- RabbitMQ (docker image)
+- MongoDB (docker image)

 These microservices communicate with each other through a RabbitMQ message broker.